 Lastly, you don’t want to be slaving away in the wee hours of the night without some music!
 Most people benefit from writing with some tunes.
 It can help you concentrate and provide inspiration.

-If you prefer short fiction over novel length storytelling, go ahead and create an anthology.
+If you prefer a short story over novel-length storytelling, go ahead and create an anthology.
+Non-fiction works are also acceptable.
 There are no real “rules” when it comes to Nanowrimo.
 As long as you are writing, you are winning.

 Will You be a Plantser?

-There is no right or wrong way to do this, but you should have a pretty good idea of what type of writer you are before the month begins!
-Knowing how you are going to write your novel will allow you to plan and prepare to the very best of your ability.
+There is no right or wrong way to do this, but you should have a pretty good idea of what type of writer you are before the month begins.

 The process is simple and effective.
 It allows you to store your notes and ideas in a safe and organized place.
 You are able to filter your files by tags for easy locating when you need them.

-Squibler also has a great outlining tool.
+Squibler also has a tremendous outlining tool.
 Chapters and scenes can be written in whatever order you wish, but easily dragged and dropped into a different place later if something needs to change!

-Once your book is edited and completed, it allows you to export easily as a PDF or Kindle e-book.
+Once your book is edited and complete, it allows you to export easily as a PDF or Kindle e-book, perfect for self-publishing on Amazon.
 It also helps you format for print publishing if that is what you choose, all while maintaining perfect image resolution.